gramener/autolysis/CONTRIBUTING.rst

   latest development version
 - Any other branches are temporary feature branches

-Gramex runs on Python 2.7+ and Python 3.4+ in Windows and Linux.
+Autolysis runs on Python 2.7+ and Python 3.4+ in Windows and Linux.
 To set up the development environment on Ubuntu, run this script::

     source <(wget -qO- https://github.com/gramener/autolysis/issues/raw/master/setup-dev.sh)